camunda/camunda-docs/versioned_docs/version-8.0/apis-clients/go-client/go-get-started.md

 Now, we need a simple process we can deploy.
 Later, we will extend the process with more functionality.
 For now, follow the steps below:

-1. Open the Web Modeler and create a new BPMN diagram.
+1. Open Web Modeler and create a new BPMN diagram.

 2. Add a start event named `Order Placed` and an end event named `Order Delivered` to the diagram.
 Then, connect the events.